Hula Valley: History

-Traditional crops were rice (as early as the Hellenistic period), cotton and sugar cane (brought by the Arabs following their conquest in 636), sorghum and maize (brought after the discovery of the Americas).
-Water buffalo were introduced in the eighth century supplying milk and serving as beasts of burden.
+Traditional crops were rice (as early as the Hellenistic period), cotton, sugar cane (brought in 636 during the Muslim conquest of Syria) sorghum, and maize (which arrived as part of the Columbian exchange).
+Water buffalo were first introduced in the eighth century, supplying milk and serving as beasts of burden.

 In the 19th century, the valley, mainly marshy ground and a shallow lake, was inhabited by Ghawaraneh Bedouin who wove matting from the papyrus with which they built their homes.
 John MacGregor, a Victorian adventurer, was captured with his boat, the "Rob Roy", by dark-skinned Bedouin living in the Hula marshes.
 He was responsible for the first modern maps of the area.
 Mortality rates were very high due to the spread of malaria.
 In 1882, a traveler wrote that the region was "among the finest hunting grounds in Syria," home to "panthers, leopards, bears, wild boars, wolves, foxes, jackals, hyenas, gazelles and otters."
 During World War II, officers of the British Army wrote about hunting birds there.

 In 1908, the Ottoman government granted a concession to drain the marsh to a French firm, which sold it to Lebanese businessmen.
 In 1933, during the British Mandate, the Zionist Palestine Land Development Company was awarded this concession by the Mandatory government and drew up plans to drain and irrigate the valley which brought scientific expeditions to the area.

 A visitor to the area in the 1930s reported that the villages in the area harvested the papyrus for weaving.
 They used two distinct styles of loom: one for fine mats for interior use, and a second producing longer, coarser mats which were used for constructing huts and shelters.

 The first modern Jewish settlement in the Hula Valley, Yesud HaMa'ala on the western shore of the lake, was established in 1883 during the First Aliyah.